2016 Tasmanian Legislative Council periodic election

 Periodic elections for the Tasmanian Legislative Council were held on 7 May 2016.
 The two seats up for election were the electoral division of Apsley and the electoral division of Elwick.
-They were previously contested in 2010.
+These seats were last contested in 2010.

 Apsley

 The north-eastern Tasmanian division of Apsley has been held by independent member Tania Rattray since 2004.
 She was the sole nominee in the 2010 election and was declared re-elected unopposed.

 In the 2016 election, Rattray faced competition from Darren Clark (Labor Party), CEO of the Tasmanian Association of Police and Community Youth Clubs; Brett Hall (Independent), a farmer; and Sophie Haughton (Tasmanian Greens).